 Operational and Financial Strategies

-PT and OT clinics across the country are all getting a crash course in new ways to serve their patients and keep their staff employed during COVID-19.
+Rehab clinics across the country are all getting a crash course in new ways to serve their patients and keep their staff employed during COVID-19.
 After speaking with clinic managers from around the country, I have heard encouraging stories of finding new ways to keep your doors open – from patient treatment adjustments to seeking financial support.

 Times like these are when it’s most important to stay connected and remind your patients that you are a source of support.
 A touch of empathy and understanding can go a long way in building trust with your patients.